HR Metrics To Drive Employee Productivity In Your Organization

 HR expenses for employee= Total salary and benefits of HR department/ Total number of employees in the organization

-HR expenses per employee is the total expenses incurred by the human resource (HR) department , divided by the total number of employees, working for the organization, over the same period of time.
+HR expenses per employee is the total expenses incurred by the human resource (HR) department , divided by the total number of employees working for the organization, over the same period of time.

-It further means that HR department is not taking good care of employees.
+It further means that the HR department is not taking good care of employees.
 In that case, employee productivity may be affected.

-The application of these metrics will make more sense if you take a closer look at our HR certification programs and learn the reasons from a detailed point of view.
+The application of these regression metrics will make more sense if you take a closer look at our HR certification programs and learn the reasons from a detailed point of view.

 1.8 Average time on promotion or pay increase

 Average time until promotion = Date of pay increase or promotion – date of joining after selection

-If average time until promotion is more than average of 18 months to 2 years for new entrants, it may be a motivating aspect.
+If the average time until promotion is more than average of 18 months to 2 years for new entrants, it may be a motivating aspect.